 4. East Colfax

 Many people have associated Colfax with a bad reputation and nothing desirable.
 However, East Colfax has been undergoing a transition in the last five years.
-It’s real estate has been doing very well in recent years and the area is gradually catching up with the rest of the Denver.
+Its real estate has been doing very well in recent years and the area is gradually catching up with the rest of the Denver.
 Many people have started to love the neighborhood and the number of real estate investors willing to buy properties there is on the rise.
 Basic social amenities are now available in East Colfax and the local government has invested a lot of money to provide good infrastructure in the region.
-Consequently, the number of possible tenants looking for homes to buy and rent in this neighborhood has increasing consistently.
+Consequently, the number of possible tenants looking for homes to buy and rent in this neighborhood has increased consistently.
 This makes the East Colfax area one of the promising neighborhoods for a property manager in Denver.